-To obtain f, we use the Support Vector Machine (SVM), a widely used machine learning algorithm for binary classifications.
-The objective functions of conventional SVMs (either linear or non-linear) can be solved by standard quadratic programming algorithms.
+To obtain f, we use the support vector machine (SVM), a widely used machine learning algorithm for binary classifications.
+The objective functions of conventional SVMs (either linear or nonlinear) can be solved by standard quadratic programming algorithms.
 However, when applied to scenarios like we have for now, the solver may need to deal with an extremely large D due to the huge user base of the SNS service.
-To speed up the training process, we adopt Smooth Support Vector Machine (SSVM) [10], which is a variant of SVM, instead.
+To speed up the training process, we adopt smooth SVM (SSVM) [8], which is a variant of SVM, instead.
 SSVM adds $b^2/2$ to the objective of SVM and exploits the square of the slacks ξ_i^2 to penalize the noises and outliers.
 It utilizes the Karush-Kuhn-Tucker (KKT) optimization condition to convert the conventional SVM to an unconstrained minimization problem which can be solved efficiently by the Newton's method with an Armijo step size.
 The kernel trick also applies to SSVM as well.
-Here we pair up the non-linear SSVM with the RBF kernel, which is defined as $K(\mathbf{a}, \mathbf{b}) = e^{-\gamma \|\mathbf{a} - \mathbf{b}\|2^2}$.
-There are 2 hyper-parameters we have to determine in the non-linear SSVM: the penalty coefficient C and γ in the RBF kernel function.
-We use the two-stage uniform design model selection method [39] with 13 runs and 9 runs in the first and second stages, respectively (according to [39]), to search for the best combination of both hyperparameters.
+Here we pair up the nonlinear SSVM with the RBF kernel, which is defined as $K(\mathbf{a}, \mathbf{b}) = e^{-\gamma \|\mathbf{a} - \mathbf{b}\|2^2}$.
+There are two hyper-parameters we have to determine in the nonlinear SSVM: the penalty coefficient C and γ in the RBF kernel function.
+We use the two-stage uniform design model selection method [39] with 13 runs and 9 runs in the first and second stages, respectively (according to [39]), to search for the best combination of both hyper-parameters.